exercism/awk/concepts/patterns/about.md

 This operator takes a string as the left-hand operand and a regular expression as the right-hand operand.
 A regular expression literal is enclosed in `/` slashes.

-To find the user in the passed file who log in with bash:
+To find the users in the passwd file who log in with bash:

 ```sh
 awk -F: '$7 ~ /bash/ {print $1}' /etc/passwd